 Secure Your Herd's Future: Autumn Calving FAQs

 With another autumn calving fast-approaching, ensuring cows are fed correctly during the dry period is essential to help support them through what can be considered as the most critical times of the year.
-Rumenco Technical Adviser, Laura Drury, answers some of your most frequently asked questions on pre-calving nutrition, to help support your herd through one of its most successful and profitable calving seasons yet.
+Rumenco Commercial Nutrionist, Dr Alison Bond, answers some of your most frequently asked questions on pre-calving nutrition, to help support your herd through one of its most successful and profitable calving seasons yet.

 Why is the dry period so important?

 The dry period, normally lasting around 60 days, is the most important phase of a cow's production cycle.
 During this phase, the cow and her udder are prepared for the next lactation and as well as its importance for milk production, good management during this period is critical to help prevent key metabolic diseases such as ketosis and milk fever particularly in the dairy herd.
 In addition, immunity in both cow and calf, the calving process and colostrum production are influenced by management in the dry period.